NFeingold/Virtual-Kubelet-Demonstration/Guide/3/README.md

 vim iot-edge-virtual-kubelet-provider/src/Microsoft.Azure.VirtualKubelet.Edge.Provider/sample-deployment.yaml
 ```
 If you are in vim, hit "i" or "insert" to edit the file.
 Scroll down until you find "targetCondition."
-Change the value of targetCondition to "deviceID='<device id>'"
+Change the value of targetCondition to "deviceID='&lt;device id>'"

+*Note: D

 Now hit escape, :, x, then enter, to save and exit the file.

 ### Send out the Deployment